 Combine that with decades of boot-making experience and you get a top-notch construction that is comfortable and meant to last.

 They also feature a PowerDyne Thrust nylon plate and Cosmic SuperFly wheels with 62mm x 42mm of size, as well as a 90A on the hardness scale.
 Making these skates ideal for competitive and recreational indoor skating.

-In addition, the wheels are also equipped with precise ABEC-7 bearings which are exceptionally fast and smooth, giving you a frictionless experience on wheels.
+Also, the wheels are equipped with precise ABEC-7 bearings which are exceptionally fast and smooth, giving you a frictionless experience on wheels.
 However, they may not be as durable as bearings with a lower-rating, although they provide a better experience.

 To conclude, there’s a mini round toe stop that can be adjusted to fit your braking tendencies.

 Pacer Cosmic Cruze Quad Speed Skates (Unisex)